AlyBadawy/Securial/README.md

 [![Tests](https://github.com/alybadawy/securial/actions/workflows/ci.yml/badge.svg)](https://github.com/alybadawy/securial/actions)
 [![Coverage Status](https://coveralls.io/repos/github/AlyBadawy/Securial/badge.svg?branch=main)](https://coveralls.io/github/AlyBadawy/Securial?branch=main)

+> [!WARNING]
+>
+> **Securial is currently in active development (major version zero).**
+>
+> While the gem is functional and versioned, it is not yet considered stable.
+Until v1.0.0 is released, any updates may introduce breaking changes as the API and features continue to evolve.
+If you plan to use Securial in production, please do so with caution and pin a specific version.
+>
+> You can track the roadmap and remaining tasks for the v1.0.0 release in [this GitHub issue](https://github.com/AlyBadawy/Securial/issues/64).

+---

 **Securial** is a mountable Rails engine that provides robust, extensible authentication and access control for Rails applications.
 It supports: